jiyuzhang1994/cs61bPracticeAndProj/proj2/editor/readme.md

 **(1) Functionalities**

-This editor currently supports the following functionalities now:
+This editor currently supports the following functionalities:

 1.undo/redo

-Pressing shortcut keys(command in MAC) + "z" can undo last action (adding/deleting a character), which has a limit of last at most 100 actions;
+Pressing shortcut keys(command in MAC) + "z" can undo last action (adding/deleting a character), which has a limit of last at most 100 actions; (Also see the proof of correctness at this [link](https://jiyuzhang1994.github.io/ProofOfUndo/))

 Pressing command + "y" keys can redo your last undoed action.